 Related Link: Instructions for Remote Degree Finishers

-Swarthmore tradition and policy holds that in order to participate in Commencement exercises, a senior must be completely finished with degree requirements and approved by vote of the faculty to graduate in a given year.
+Procession Rule: Swarthmore tradition and policy holds that in order to participate in Commencement exercises -- including robing, processing, and crossing the stage -- a senior must be completely finished with degree requirements and be approved by vote of the faculty, and graduate in the given year.

 Here's how it works being a social senior: